glideinWMS/sdwdevtest/README.md

 <!--
-SPDX-FileCopyrightText: 2020 Fermi Research Alliance, LLC
+SPDX-FileCopyrightText: 2023 Fermi Research Alliance, LLC
 SPDX-License-Identifier: Apache-2.0
 -->

-# GlideinWMS containers

-Containers for the deployment of Glidein Workload Management Service services.
-See https://github.com/glideinWMS/glideinwms for more info about GlideinWMS.

-`frontend` and `factory` contain images for the GlideinWMS services.

-The `interactive` folder is for containers to use interactively as development environment.

-The `worker` folder holds various Dockerfiles for worker nodes images that can be used via Docker or Singularity/Apptainer.
+# Scientific Distributed Workload DevTest

+Container-based development and testing platform that facilitates development of software like GlideinWMS and HEPCloud's Decision Engine and speeds up the release cycle.